John Morton (American politician): Legacy

 Morton was the first signer of the Declaration of Independence to die and was buried in Old St. Paul's Church Burial Ground (also known as the Old Swedish Burial Ground) in Chester, Pennsylvania.
 Morton's grave remained unmarked until October 1845, when the present-day 11-foot marble obelisk was erected by his descendants.

 The inscription on the west side of the memorial reads:

 The inscription of the east side of the memorial reads:

 The inscription on the south side of the memorial reads:

 The inscription on the north side of the memorial reads:

-John Morton's participation in the signing of the Declaration of Independence has been important in terms of the identity of Finnish Americans.
-In the early decades of the 20th century, Finnish immigrants had to face the question of who were "real Americans".
-They claimed to belong, through Delaware and Morton, to the "founding nationalities" of American history.
-An important role in the dissemination of information was played by amateur historian Reverend Salomon Ilmonen, who researched Delaware and John Morton for Delaware's 300th anniversary.
-Thanks to the Delaware colony and John Morton, American Finns' self-esteem rose and they celebrated the history of the Delaware colony spectacularly both in 1938 and in 1988.
+John Morton's role in signing the Declaration of Independence has been important for the identity of Finnish Americans.
+In the early 20th century, Finnish immigrants asserted their place among the "founding nationalities" of the United States through Morton and the Delaware colony.
+Amateur historian Reverend Salomon Ilmonen helped promote this connection during Delaware's 300th anniversary.
+Celebrations of the New Sweden colony and Morton's legacy in 1938 and in 1988 boosted Finnish Americans' pride in their heritage.

-50 John Morton researchers from around the world arrived in Rautalampi in June 2010 to research Morton's family roots.
-They got to know, among other things, the Delaware monument in the town.
-According to DNA research, Morton has a 99.56% probability of Finnish descent.
-His family roots from Savonia have also been confirmed by research.
-In July 2010, a restaurant Konttiravintola Morton, which was named after him, was opened in Rautalampi.

 In 2013 University of Turku established the John Morton Center for North American Studies, after it was concluded that the field of studies regarding North America was fragmented and a national institute was needed.

 Personal life

-Morton married Ann Justis of Chester County, and together they had three sons and five daughters; Aaron, Sketchley, John, Mary, Sarah, Lydia, Ann and Elizabeth.
-Morton's second son, Sketchley, was a major in the Pennsylvania Militia of the Continental Army during the American Revolutionary War.
-Morton was an active member of the Anglican Church in Chester County.
+In 1754, Morton married Ann Justis of Chester County, and together they had three sons and five daughters; Aaron, Sketchley, John, Mary, Sarah, Lydia, Ann and Elizabeth.
+Like Morton, Ann Justis was of Finnish or Swedish descent.
+Their second son, Sketchley, later served as a major in the Pennsylvania Militia of the Continental Army during the American Revolutionary War.